What to Wear on Your Trip to Korea | Seasonal Guide

 You will be able to experience the first snow by the beginning of December usually.
 By the end of the month, the temperature goes below zero almost every day.
 Also, you will find Korea very dry during this season, so don't forget to moisturize your face and body regularly.

-I will highly suggest wearing heavy windproof jackets for anyone who is visiting Korea during the winter.
+I highly suggest wearing heavy puffer jackets for anyone who is visiting Korea during the winter.
 Gloves are scarves would be very useful too.

-5. South Korea's Average Temperature Throughout the year
+South Korea's Average Temperature Throughout the Year (in Celsius)

 - 27 degrees or higher (July and August ): sleeveless shirts, short sleeves, shorts, sun protection, sunshade, and mini electric fan